 Fine motor skills do not develop in isolation.
 Sometimes progress is faster when OT works alongside speech therapy (especially if feeding, oral-motor skills, or communication are also concerns), physiotherapy (posture, core stability), and behavioral or psychological support (attention, anxiety, motivation).

 Bridges Speech Center in Dubai offers multidisciplinary care for children and adults, including occupational therapy, speech therapy, physiotherapy, psychology, and home care therapy services.
-If you want help choosing the right starting activities for your child’s exact needs, you can contact Bridges Speech Center or call +971-505226054 to book an assessment and get a personalized home plan.
+If you want help choosing the right starting activities for your child’s exact needs, you can contact Bridges Speech Center, book an assessment and get a personalized home plan.